Parliament of Finland: History

 When the Soviet Union attacked Finland in the Winter War, in early December 1939 Parliament was evacuated and the legislature temporarily relocated to Kauhajoki, a town in western Finland far away from the frontline.
 The parliament held 34 plenary sessions in Kauhajoki, with the last on 12 February 1940.
 Another temporary relocation was seen during the renovation of the Parliament House in 2015–2017 when the Parliament convened in the neighbouring Sibelius Academy.

 The Constitution of 1919, which instituted a parliamentary system, did not undergo any major changes for 70 years.
 Although the government was responsible to the Parliament, the President wielded considerable authority, which was used to its full extent by long-standing President Urho Kekkonen.
 As the Constitution implemented very strong protections for political minorities, most changes in legislation and state finances could be blocked by a qualified minority of one third.
 This, in conjunction with the inability of some of the parties to enter into coalition governments, led to weak, short-lived cabinets.

 During President Mauno Koivisto's tenure in the 1980s, cabinets sitting for the whole parliamentary term became the norm.
 At the same time, the ability of qualified minorities to block legislation was gradually removed and the powers of the Parliament were greatly increased in the constitutional reform of 1991.

 The revised 2000 draft of the Finnish constitution removed almost all domestic powers of the President, strengthening the position of the cabinet and the Parliament.
 It also included the methods for the discussion of EU legislation under preparation in the Parliament.

 Dissolutions of Parliament

-The Parliament of Finland has been dissolved fourteen times during its existence.
+The Parliament of Finland has been dissolved before the end of its term fourteen times during its existence.
 The most recent instance was on 4 June 1975.